Orbtofficial/docs/concepts/uce.md

 ## Allocators (Overview)

 Whitelisted entities that provision 0x inventory and custody pockets.
-- Lifecycle: onboard → credit mint (OX inventory on UCE) → deploy underlying via Strategies → repay in underlying.
+- Lifecycle: onboard → credit mint (0xAssets remain in UCE contract) → deploy underlying via Strategies → repay in underlying.
+- **Peg Integrity**: When allocators mint 0xAssets via credit, these assets stay in UCE and can only enter circulation when users swap equivalent underlying assets.
+This ensures every 0xAsset in circulation has equivalent underlying backing in UCE, maintaining the 1:1 peg.
-- Referral routing: user U inflows go to the allocator pocket; 0x to the user must be served from the allocator’s reserved inventory (else revert).
+- Referral routing: user U inflows go to the allocator pocket; 0x to the user must be served from the allocator's reserved inventory (else revert).
 - Restrictions: allocators cannot redeem 0x→U directly; they settle via underlying‑side flows.

 ### Credit Minting (effects)
-- Mints OX to UCE and credits allocator’s reserved inventory.
+- **Mints 0xAssets directly to UCE contract** (not transferred to allocator).
+These assets remain in UCE custody.
+- Credits allocator's reserved inventory (accounting entry, not a transfer).
+- **Critical**: These minted 0xAssets can only leave UCE when users provide equivalent underlying assets via U→0x swaps, ensuring peg integrity.
 - Tracks issuance against ceiling and daily cap; emits credit events.

 ### Repayment (effects)